atharvthakle/Frevo/README.md

 # FREVO

-This repository contains the frontend prototype of **FREVO**, a Gen Z-first fintech platform that blends **money, compliance, identity, jobs, education, and community**.
-The UI/UX is designed to be fast, gamified, colorful, and minimal — inspired by platforms like **Duolingo** and modern neo-banks.
+This repository contains the frontend prototype of FREVO, a Gen Z-first fintech platform that blends money, compliance, identity, jobs, education, and community.

 ---